Exxon posts $2.7B quarterly profit after unprecedented year - WTMJ

 “Throughout this time, we’ve never lost sight of the long-term fundamentals of our business,” Woods said.
 “We knew economies would recover, populations and living standards would continue to grow, ultimately driving demand for our products and an industry recovery.”

-Meanwhile, Chevron reported a $1.4 billion profit in the first quarter, down from $3.58 billion at the same time last year, due to the pandemic and the impacts of winter storms, the company said Friday.
+Meanwhile, Chevron on Friday reported a $1.4 billion profit in the first quarter, down from $3.58 billion at the same time last year, due to the pandemic and the impacts of winter storms.

 Some economists are projecting that demand for oil may never return to pre-pandemic levels.